EmanuelaMollova/BudgetTracker/notes.md

     * Stylish jEditable buttons
     * when editing remove the X icon

+* Check all templates for NUMBER FORMAT !!!
 * Not returned debts ?
 * 404
 * js - category validation and banks